cosmos/cosmos-sdk-docs/versioned_docs/version-0.47/integrate/tooling/01-cosmovisor.md

 # Cosmovisor

-`cosmovisor` is a process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
+`cosmovisor` is a small process manager for Cosmos SDK application binaries that monitors the governance module for incoming chain upgrade proposals.
 If it sees a proposal that gets approved, `cosmovisor` can automatically download the new binary, stop the current binary, switch from the old binary to the new one, and finally restart the node with the new binary.

 * [Design](#design)
 * [Contributing](#contributing)